Good leaders have mastered the art of delegating leadership.

 Look at it this way:

-There’s one extremely genius individual, but since s/he isn’t the one with the highest authority in a work environment, his/her abilities are restricted.
-S/he is always dictated to how and what to do.
+There’s one extremely genius individual, but since s/he isn’t the one with the highest authority in a work environment, her/his abilities are restricted.
+S/he is always told how and what to do.

 This empowering attitude of the organization makes subordinates feel like they are in control, which encourages healthy self-sufficiency.
 No organization can be successful without this approach.